Rabi12Giri/web-log-anomaly-detection/README.md

 - Detect suspicious IP behaviour without labelled attack data
 - Visualise anomaly results using charts
 - Provide a simple web interface for CSV upload and analysis
-- Trigger email alerts when anomalies are detected (optional)
+- Trigger email alerts when anomalies are detected

 ---